Rapid Review: Ectopic Pregnancy

 Ectopic Pregnancy

-• With a history of prior ectopic, PID, tubal surgery, IUD
+• Risk factors: prior ectopic, PID, tubal surgery, IVF, IUD in situ

 • Most commonly located in a fallopian tube